695 - Albert Okura

 Sir.

-I foresee hundreds of thousands of franchises as well.
+I foresee hundreds of thousands of franchises as a guy comes in every Thursday,

-Just tells me the future's burgers, and he's the guy who's going to bring them together.
+just tells me the future is burgers, and he's the guy who's gonna bring them together.

 Jesus Christ.